openvalidation/openvalidation/CONTRIBUTING.md

 Improving documentation (code comments, wikis, website) is an excellent way of familiarizing yourself with the project and improving the codebase at the same time!

 #### Fixing lint warnings
 We want to get openVALIDATION to be [checkstyle](https://checkstyle.org/) clean.
-In order to do this, open the [checkstyle configuration](url!) at
+In order to do this, open the [checkstyle configuration](build-tools/src/main/resources/google_checks.xml) at
 `build-tools/src/main/resources/google_checks.xml` and re-add one of the commented-out lints.
 After having fixed all the warnings, submit a pull request.

 #### Fixing bugs
-Pick a ticket from the [bugtracker](url) and let us know that you are working on a fix.
+Pick a ticket from the [bugtracker](https://github.com/openvalidation/openvalidation/issues) and let us know that you are working on a fix.
 If you have any questions, feel free to discuss it in the ticket.
-Make sure the fix adheres to the [link](code) guidelines.
+Make sure the fix adheres to the [codeing guidelines](docs/developer_readme.md) guidelines.

 #### Implementing new features
 Before integrating a new feature, it's best to discuss it with the core developers first.